phlnstr/phlnstr.in/now.md

 This is a [now page](https://nownownow.com/about).
 It tells you what I'm doing at this point in my life.

-Running — Finishing my first 5K in over a year this month.
+Running — Finishing my first 5K in over a year last month.
 Now training for the Tuffman Delhi Half Marathon on 23 August.
-My longest run before this was 11K, and that was more than a year ago.
+June has been a cruel month with injury and personal distress.
+Looking to find my way back in July.

 Hiking — Nothing planned till the half marathon is done.
+Then something big.

 Reading — _Mountains of the Mind_ by Robert Macfarlane.